How To Become A Genius- The Polgár Experiment

 Ingredient Five – Love

-”The teacher who is indeed wise does not bid you to enter the house of his wisdom but rather leads you to the threshold of your mind.” — Khalil Gibran
+”The teacher who is indeed wise does not bid you enter the house of his wisdom but rather leads you to the threshold of your mind”. — Khalil Gibran

-One thing that even the harshest critics of László Polgár’s radical pedagogical experiment can’t accuse him of is that he and his wife Klara did not care about their children.
+One thing that even the harshest critics of László Polgár’s radical pedagogical experiment cannot accuse him of is that he and his wife Klara did not care about their children.

-László Polgár’s and his wife Klara literally had to fight for the education and realization of their children, in one instance soviet authorities stormed the house of the Polgár’s with a machine pistol because the Polgár’s refused to send their children to the public school system.
+László Polgár and his wife Klara literally had to fight for the education and realisation of their children.
+In one instance, Soviet authorities stormed the house of the Polgár’s with a machine pistol because the Polgár’s refused to send their children to the public school system.

-If that kind of commitment does not secure you the dad of the year award I don’t know what would.20
+If that kind of commitment does not secure you the dad of the year award, I do not know what would.20

-Creating a genius isn’t a one men job, it’s a collective effort to fully realize an individual.
+Creating a genius is not a one-man job.
+It is a collective effort to realise an individual fully.